 What type of chart pattern is the bullish hammer pattern?

-Although it is most recognized as a bullish reversal candlestick pattern, the bullish hammer candle is either a trend reversal or continuation pattern.
+Although it is most recognized as a bullish reversal candlestick pattern, the bullish hammer candle is either a trend reversal or a continuation pattern.
 Therefore, it largely depends on the candle’s location on candlestick charts.
 In some cases, you’ll be able to identify the bullish hammer pattern after a minor price correction during a long bullish trend and, therefore, use it to enter an existing bullish trend.

 What is the difference between bullish hammer candlestick patterns and Doji candle patterns?